chrimesdev/microfront-example/README.md

 Example of a Microfrontend application.

-- `app1` containers a Header component
+- `app1` containers a Header
-- `app2` containers a Footer component
+- `app2` containers a Footer
-- `container` brings these 2 components into 1 application with a Dashboard page
+- `login` contains a Login form which consumes the Header and Footer from `app1` and `app2`

-The 3 applications are seperate applications that can be run independently and exist in their own repository.
+- `container` brings these 3 applications into 1, on a Dashboard page

 ## Running the applications